S1E10: Out of Pandora’s Box, Recovering Hope

 Deborah: One of the points that I wanted to make strongly in the piece I did on the scandal of women’s ritual is how essential women’s role in ritual was.
 And how, as I said in that piece, even if men entertained suspicions about women’s behavior when there were no men around, they would have been very upset if the woman had said, “All right, in that case we just won’t perform these rituals.”
 Because that would have been far worse for the culture.
 They were relying on women to stay on the right side of the gods, perform rituals for fertility [and] for the health of the city, and so forth.

 Emily: As we said in the introduction, you specialize in gender in ancient myth and literature, among many other things.
 But when we talk about Greek antiquity, what is the time frame we’re talking about?
 You’ve already alluded to the fact that there is a 1500 to 2000 years that could be encompassed in that, potentially.
 So what is your research focus on specifically?
-And then to generalize a bit more how did women’s positions and roles differ between the Greek contexts and the later Roman ones?
+And then to generalize a bit more, how did women’s positions and roles differ between the Greek contexts and the later Roman ones?
 What are some of the differences we see between these two societies?

 Deborah: So the texts that I work with the most go from Homer through tragedy.
 But then I also look at some later texts.
 Especially in my work on religion, I look at texts like Plutarch and Pausanias who are antiquarians and preserve information about customs that may no longer be actually be practiced.
 I’m also very fond of the Homeric hymns which are not by Homer, whoever they were, but are, use the language of Homer.
 And they were written over a period of probably several hundred years after the Homeric epics.

 So as far as changes in women’s lives and women’s status, Homer gives us a world in which women have a certain—that is to say elite women—have a certain status that they seem to lack in later periods, especially in the Classical period in Athens.
-But we also know that in Sparta at the same time, that upper- lass elite Athenian women were not supposed to leave the house without a chaperone and had very low profile in public life.
+But we also know that in Sparta at the same time, that upper-class elite Athenian women were not supposed to leave the house without a chaperone and had very low profile in public life.
 We have lots of stories about Spartan women playing a much larger role.
 And in fact that’s often used for ideological purposes.
 For instance, Aristotle claimed that because Spartan women could own their own wealth, that that’s what ruined Sparta.

-Rebekah: A classic instance of blame it on the woman. [chuckles]
+Rebekah: A classic instance of blame-it-on-the-woman. [chuckles]

 Deborah: Well, yeah.
 Roman women—and again, we’re talking about elite women for the most part—had a bit more autonomy and that increased over time.
-Early Roman marriage was often with manusManus meant the kind of control or tutelage of a male family member, so traditionally it passed from the father to the new husband.
+Early Roman marriage was often with manus.
+Manus meant the kind of control or tutelage of a male family member, so traditionally it passed from the father to the new husband.
 And then over time manus marriage became much less popular.
 So that meant that officially the manus resided still with the father, but of course fathers get old and die.
 And women are much more likely to become emancipated, that is to be without manus, and at younger ages.
 And over time, that’s the form of marriage that comes to be preferred, which suggests that Roman fathers wanted their daughters to have autonomy from their husbands.

 Now in both societies divorce was pretty common.
 It wasn’t terribly difficult.
 It was probably always a little bit easier for the husband to divorce his wife, but wives could divorce husbands.
 Now that was a double-edged sword because especially, as we know in Rome in the Late Republic and later, women became pawns, often of their fathers.
 Father makes a new alliance.
 He says, “Get rid of that old husband.
 I want you to marry my new ally So-and-So.”
 So the situation of women in marriage is complicated.

-As I say, the marriage could be a path to greater autonomy and widowhood was often an even better path to autonomy.
+As I say, the marriage could be a path to greater autonomy, and widowhood was often an even better path to autonomy.
 But women were traded by their fathers, often in these kinds of political arrangements.

 But we know from many, many accounts that women had a certain amount of moral authority in the family and sometimes they were able to mobilize to claim a kind of moral authority in the society.
 And one example is when many of the wealthiest Roman women gave their jewels to help support the Punic Wars.
 Later on, when they felt that their rights were being infringed on, they went en masse and said “Look, we did this for the state, and now we want our rights.”
 I don’t remember exactly what the rights were in this case, but they demanded recognition for their services to the state.

-Rebekah: Which is interesting because in previous conversations we’ve talked about one of the ways we think about personhood, or maybe not even personhood; one of the ways we think about being a member of the state and why that’s a masculine role and not a feminine role is because women couldn’t hold public offices.
+Rebekah: Which is interesting because in previous conversations we’ve talked about one of the ways we think about personhood—or maybe not even personhood—one of the ways we think about being a member of the state and why that’s a masculine role and not a feminine role is because women couldn’t hold public offices.
 But I guess in some ways, despite that, in this instance they are.
 “Yes, we are members of the state.
 We’re contributing members in different ways and….”

 Deborah: Of course women’s main contribution is men, is children.